"Stu's business acumen and congenial no-nonsense approach deliver efficient and effective results."

 - identify and minimize unavoidable risks

-IF YOU LEASE BUSINESS SPACE AS A TENANT YOUR LEASE-BASED COSTS ARE A SIGNIFICANT PART OF YOUR OVERHEAD
+IF YOU LEASE BUSINESS SPACE AS A TENANT YOUR RELATED COSTS ARE A SIGNIFICANT PART OF YOUR OVERHEAD

 Reviewing a proposed lease on your own can be very costly if it results in: